Qazeer/InfoSec-Notes/L7/3128_Proxy/Methodology.md

 The `TCP` port 3128 is commonly used by web proxy servers, such as `Squid`.
 A proxy server is simply a component that acts as an intermediary relay for clients accessing network resources.
-Instead of connecting directly to the resource, the client makes requests to the proxy server that fulfill, or not, the requests and transmit the result back to the client.
+Instead of connecting directly to the resource, the client makes requests to the proxy server that fulfil, or not, the requests and transmit the result back to the client.

 Web proxies, also known as HTTP proxies, forward `HTTP` requests or `TCP` sessions.
-The later are tunneled using the `CONNECT` `HTTP` verb.
+The later are tunnelled using the `CONNECT` `HTTP` verb.
 As stated in the `Squid` documentation for `CONNECT` tunnel: "the proxy establishes a `TCP` connection to the specified server, responds with an `HTTP 200` (Connection Established) response, and then shovels packets back and forth